babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

 **Expected Behaviour:** Finality contracts MUST implement this handler with the following verification logic:

+0. **Public Key Decoding**: Decode the finality provider's BTC public key:
+   - Decode the `fp_pubkey_hex` parameter from hex string to bytes
+   - This decoded byte array is used for all subsequent validation steps

 1. **Allowlist Check**: Verify that the finality provider is in the allowlist:
-   - Query the allowlist storage to check if the finality provider's BTC public key is allowed
+   - Query the allowlist storage using the decoded BTC public key bytes
    - If the finality provider is not in the allowlist, return `FinalityProviderNotAllowed` error

-2. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
-   - Call the rate limiting function with the finality provider's BTC public key and current block environment
-   - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded
-   - This check MUST occur before any other validation to prevent resource consumption

-3. **BSN Activation and Interval Check**: Ensure finality signatures are allowed by validating both BSN activation status and scheduled intervals:
+2. **BSN Activation and Interval Check**: Ensure finality signatures are allowed by validating both BSN activation status and scheduled intervals:
    - Load the contract configuration to get `bsn_activation_height` and `finality_signature_interval`
    - Verify that `height >= bsn_activation_height`